-It’s almost May 1, and by now your high school senior most likely knows where he or she is headed to college next fall.
+It’s second semester senior year, and if your high school senior is college bound, they will most likely know where they are headed to next fall.
 It may seem as if all the big decisions have been made, but another consequential decision is also looming: how do you find a roommate for college?

-If your teen is an introvert, or prefers a little safer choice, she may prefer to live with someone whom she already knows.
-Even if they sat in calculus together for a year, it’s still a good idea for your daughter to have an informal “interview” with her friend.
-Be honest about herself.
+If your teen is an introvert or prefers to play it safe, she may prefer to live with someone she already knows.
+Even if they sat in calculus together for a year, it’s still a good idea for your daughter to have an informal interview with her friend.
+And she should be honest about herself.
 “Ask your close friends how they would describe you,” says Low.
 Are you loud?
 Would they say you’re messy?
 Be friendly, but upfront about any deal breakers.
 The more information they share about each other in advance, the more successful the rooming situation will be.
 Try to come up with 3-4 ground rules upon which both roommates can agree.

-What if your freshman doesn’t know anyone at college, or decides to re-invent himself in college and room with someone completely new?
-Most colleges now send home a rooming survey that will ask a series of lifestyle questions to match students with compatible lifestyles, study habits, and sleep schedules.
+What if your freshman doesn’t know anyone at college, or decides to reinvent himself in college and room with someone completely new?
+Most colleges now send a rooming survey that will ask a series of lifestyle questions to match students with compatible lifestyles, study habits, and sleep schedules.
 “Parents should not fill this survey out for their kids,” says Low.
-“Your idea of the hours that he or she keeps, or whether they intend to go out a lot may not be the same as theirs.”
+“Your idea of the hours that your child will keep, or whether they intend to go out a lot may not match their plans.”

 If your senior is wondering how to choose a college roommate and a random match seems scary, consider going to an accepted student day at the school which your student will attend.
-“I have that students who can come to an accepted student day often make a connection with someone they meet that weekend,”notes Low.
+“Students who come to an accepted student day often make a connection with someone they meet that weekend,”notes Low.
 “If you can swing it, it’s a great way to meet someone who is also looking for a roommate.”

 And then there’s social media.
-Many colleges have an “accepted students” Facebook page where students can connect.
+Many colleges have an “Accepted Students” Facebook page where students can connect.
 Now is an excellent time for your senior to look critically at her own social media presence.
-“We sometimes joke that freshman orientation is actually more like a reunion because students have already `met’ each other virtually,” says Low.
-Your rising freshman may have stalked someone on social media and gained an impression of their interests, lifestyle and personality.
+“We sometimes joke that freshman orientation is actually more like a reunion because students have already met each other virtually,” says Low.
+Your rising freshman may have stalked someone on social media and gained an impression of their interests, lifestyle, and personality.
 Remember: they’ll be doing the same to your student.
-“You may have something in your profile that doesn’t really match up with you really are, or similarly, you may see something on someone else’s profile that doesn’t fit your expectations.
-There’s that Brad Paisley song `So Much Cooler Online’ which is a pretty good warning about when who you are on social media doesn’t add up to who you really are,” cautions Low.
+“You may have something in your profile that doesn’t really match up with who you really are, or similarly, you may see something on someone else’s profile that doesn’t fit your expectations.
+There’s that Brad Paisley song ‘So Much Cooler Online’ which is a good warning about when who you are on social media doesn’t add up to who you really are,” cautions Low.

 Often the most successful rooming situations are those where roommates don’t necessarily hang out with each other, but get along well together in their room.
 These relationships are “usually characterized by respecting each other’s space, physical and mental, setting basic ground rules upon which they both agree, and being open-minded,” says Low.

-Helping to encourage the right attitude, parents, is definitely something with which you can help.
+Helping to encourage the right attitude is definitely something parents can do.